 What to do:

-4. Cut out flower shapes and butterflies from your felt.
+4. Cut out flower and butterfly shapes from your felt.
 Attach them to your tree with ribbon or glue.

 5. Add some mini eggs at the bottom of the tree as a delicious decoration.

 - White decorative tree, £15 for a small 76cm one or £25 for a large 104cm one, from Hobbycraft

 - Ceramic eggs, £4.95 for 4, from Baker Ross.
 Or try these hanging bunnies, £1 each, from Hobbycraft